MicrosoftDocs/dynamics-365-intelligent-order-management/topics/power-bi-dashboards.md

 5. The transformed data is copied and transferred back to Dataverse managed data lake.

-6. The Power BI Dashboard is provisioned or refreshed.
+6. The Power BI workspace is provisioned or refreshed.

-7. Power BI Dashboard and pages are embedded into the Intelligent Order Management application.
+7. The Power BI reports and pages are embedded in Intelligent Order Management.

 ![architecture flow](media/architecture-flow.png)